gyakoo/spooky/README.txt

 Please any question to:
 mmrom@microsoft.com
 This game is created for ScareJam2016, an initiative by Garage Gaming at Microsoft Inc.
-It was created at home in spare time.
-Ocasionally I worked on it a couple of lunch breaks at work.

 October 31st 2016